 A stitch in time saves nine, goes an old proverb.
-Well, in the case of a hot water heater, regular maintenance is the stitch in time.
+Well, in the case of a hot water heater needs replacement, regular maintenance is the stitch in time.
 It helps address issues before they become critical and expensive ones to fix.

 Recognize the Problems and Look for these Signs

 - Check the age: While regular maintenance will extend the life of a hot water heater, all heaters come with an average life expectancy of around 7-10 years.
 If your heater is close to this age, it may likely need to be replaced.
 Of course, a lot also depends on usage; a large family’s hot water consumption is greater than a couple or an individual living alone.
 Check the sticker on the heater to determine its age.
 Or call in a qualified plumber in the Vancouver area who can determine the age and condition.
 While at it, check the plumbing too.

 - When hot water flow is interrupted: One strong sign that the heater may need replacement is when hot water flow is interrupted.
 Or when you don’t get enough hot water for a shower.
 This is an indication that the hot water heater is having trouble and not performing optimally.

 - When you see rust and sediment: If the heater has been in use for a long time, it may have accumulated sediment inside.
 The sediment can cause corrosion on the inside of the heater.
 You may get small particles of rust with hot water or the water may look dirty.
 You may also see a leak around the heater.
 Rust is a serious issue that can cause cracks and breakage, or foul up faucets and fixtures within your homes’ plumbing system; hence it must be attended to immediately.

 You Have Decided to Replace the Hot Water Heater.
 Now What?